DeXter-rno076/mediawiki-bot/README.md

 await bot.login();
 ```
 ## getLogger
 Returns the logger object.
-By using `saveMsg(msg: string)` you can add a custem log line to the current log file.
+By using `saveMsg(msg: string)` you can add a custom log line to the current log file.
 Example:
 ```ts
 const logger = bot.getLogger();